EllenSt264/my-Next-Game/README.md

         - Recommended
         - Award Winners
         - Bestsellers
-        - Playing
-        - Review Count

-    - 'Order' has 'desc' (descending) and 'asc' (ascending) options
+    - 'Order' has 'desc' (descending) and 'asc' (ascending) options.

+    - Sometimes the sort filter will cause games to occur multiple times when navigating through different pages.
+See [here]() for more details.

 - Game Cards

     - Built with Materialize

-    - The cards are horizontal from a width of 600px, anything below that then the content is displayed vertically
+    - The cards are horizontal from a width of 600px, anything below that then the content is displayed vertically.

-    - The cards follow the same Synthwave visual theme that is consistent with the rest of the site
+    - The cards follow the same Synthwave visual theme that is consistent with the rest of the site.

     - Each card has an image for the game; its title, platforms that it can be played on, and genre tags.
 Each card also includes a 'Recommended By Us' tag if the game is included in the Favourites page (if it has the key/value pair of `favourite: True`).
-There is also a 'Like' button
+There is also a 'Like' button.
+Users must be logged in to leave likes on games.

+    - If a user is not logged in while trying to leave a like, a tooltip will trigger above the like button asking them to log in or register an account in order to leave likes on games.

     - When logged in, a pulsing add button will be present on each card.
-When clicked it will add the game to the user's game playlist in their Profile
+When clicked it will add the game to the user's game playlist in their Profile.

-    - The cards are fully responsive and are designed in a way that is appropriate for a wide variety of screen sizes
+    - The cards are fully responsive and are designed in a way that is appropriate for a wide variety of screen sizes.

-    - To increase performance, only six cards are displayed per page
+    - To increase performance, only six cards are displayed per page.

+- Leave Review Button

+    - This directs users to the Submit Review form which allows them to create and submit game reviews.

+    - If users are not logged in to an account then they will be directed to the Log In page instead.

 - Pagination

-    - There are pagination links that above and below the cards to allow users to iterate through the pages
+    - There are pagination links that above and below the cards to allow users to iterate through the pages.